(On Criticism of the Pure Devotee)

 na manyate tasya nivaranam janah

 This is a very high level of spirituality.
 Virtually all of the world’s major religious scriptures are mostly collections of rules that prevent people from acting like animals.
-Although this is better than nothing or the state regulated hedonism advocated by secular people, there is very little mention of who God is, what He is like or the means to actually realized and develop love for Him.
+Although this is better than nothing, there is very little mention of who God is, what He is like or the means to actually realized and develop love for Him.
 Here Narada muni says that such scripture is jugupsitam, or “abominable.”
 This is because the people following these religions will use those rules to reject higher instructions to completely give up all sense pleasure in order to attain the highest goal, love of God or Krishna.

 Attaining the absolute truth requires an absolute standard.
 Real love for God is devotion or undeviating.
 It is not being able to turn away for some private sense gratification.
 Eternal love and enjoyment is not experienced with the material senses and is always done in connection with Krishna’s desires or activities.
 Unfortunately, most modern people are too obsessed with material pleasure or egalitarian politics to understand the different types of spiritual teachings.